BornAgainCoder7/schema-generator/README.md

 Just one HTML file.
 One CSS file.
 No frameworks.
 Practical code, clean output, and it just works.

-For the Church.
+For the fun of it.
 For business.
 For the Kingdom.